Partially Observable Minimum-Age Scheduling: The Greedy Policy

-To derive the lower bound, we 1) propose a fictitious sampling policy called the proactive transmission policy; 2) analyze the performance of the proactive transmission policy; 3) prove that the performance of the proactive transmission policy is a universal lower bound to \eqref{eq:metric} if a constraint is imposed.
+This appendix proves Theorem \ref{thm:LB}.
+The corollary of Theorem \ref{thm:LB} is proved in part D of this appendix.
+To derive the lower bound, we shall 1) propose a fictitious sampling policy called the proactive transmission policy; 2) analyze the performance of the proactive transmission policy; 3) prove that the performance of the proactive transmission policy is a universal lower bound to \eqref{eq:metric} if a constraint is imposed.